Yhuir/News-Clustering-and-Summarization/README.md

         - Ratio of between-cluster dispersion to within-cluster dispersion.
         - Higher is better.

     Also:
-        - returns the number of clusters (based on unique labels).
+- Returns the number of clusters (based on unique labels).
 - Handles edge cases where there is only one cluster or only noise.

 Role in the pipeline: Groups semantically similar articles and provides quantitative feedback on cluster quality.

 #### 4. Summarization (src/summarizer.py)